-(3) Increase primarily due to higher average bank borrowings outstanding and the sale of senior unsecured notes in 2013 partially offset by an increase in capitalized interest related to development projects.
+(4) Increase primarily due to the sale of senior unsecured notes in 2014 and 2013 partially offset by an increase in capitalized interest related to development projects.

-(4) Decrease primarily due to the one-time severance and accelerated restricted stock vesting charges related to the retirement of our former Senior Vice President, Marketing and Strategic Planning during the first quarter of 2013 and timing of expenditures relating to marketing sponsorships.
+(5) Decrease primarily due to the one-time severance and accelerated restricted stock vesting charges related to the retirement of our former Senior Vice President, Marketing and Strategic Planning during the first quarter of 2013 partially offset by additional expenditures related to our new logo, website launch and analyst day.

-(5) Represents the gain on sale of two assisted living properties partially offset by the loss on sale of a school.
+(6) Represents the gain on sale of two assisted living properties partially offset by the loss on sale of a school.
 During 2014, we adopted a new accounting principle which only requires the presentation of discontinued operations if a disposal represents a strategic shift in operations.
 The new accounting principle is applied prospectively to all disposals subsequent to the adoption.
 These disposals did not represent strategic shifts in our operations.
 As a result, we did not reclassify results of operations for these disposed properties.